-Whether in the Phoenix area, or anywhere in Arizona, per A.R.S. §13-2317 “Money Laundering” is one of the most serious of the white collar crimes and is charged in three different degrees of seriousness, each carrying different penalties.
+Whether in the Phoenix area, or anywhere in Arizona, per ARS §13-2317 “Money Laundering” is defined as the transferal of illegally-obtained money between multiple points to make the money’s source untraceable.
+This crime is one of the most serious of the white collar crimes and is charged in three different degrees of seriousness, each carrying different penalties.
 The different degrees are most easily explained out of order.

 Money Laundering in the Second-Degree can be charged based on a wide variety of behaviors.
 Below are the provisions that most people are charged with violating.
 When a person: